-We never had Hamburger Helper when I was growing up – luckily we had Vera Heinmann’s Noodle dish so we didn’t feel deprived.
-(For you younger folks, not having Hamburger Helper was like not having, well…Hot Pockets or Pizza Rolls!)
+We never had Hamburger Helper when I was growing up – not that it wasn’t available, but Mom scorned such things.
+Luckily, though, we had Vera Heinmann’s Noodle dish so we didn’t feel deprived.
+For you younger folks, not having Hamburger Helper was like not having, well…Hot Pockets, I suppose.

-Not too fancy, but downright comforting: Thank you, Vera, whoever you are!
+Heinmann’s Noodle Dish is not too fancy,it is downright comforting: Thank you, Vera, whoever you are!
 This recipe cost me $2.38.

 Recipe: Vera Heinmann’s Noodle Dish, serves 8 (or in our family, serves 4)